louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 ### 2020 American College of Rheumatology guideline for the management of gout [^8af18ccb].
 Arthritis & Rheumatology (2020).
 High credibility.

-American College of Rheumatology 2020 gout guideline—serum urate (SU) targets and thresholds—clarifies that the guideline does not specify SU thresholds beyond <6 mg/dl for severe disease subsets, acknowledges evidence linking lower SU with improved outcomes but notes there are no trial data to support lower specific thresholds, and identifies a research need regarding the safety of prolonged hypouricemia at SU ≤3 mg/dl.
+American College of Rheumatology 2020 gout guideline — serum urate (SU) targets and thresholds — clarifies that the guideline does not specify SU thresholds beyond < 6 mg/dl for severe disease subsets, acknowledges evidence linking lower SU with improved outcomes but notes there are no trial data to support lower specific thresholds, and identifies a research need regarding the safety of prolonged hypouricemia at SU ≤ 3 mg/dl.

 ---

 ### KDIGO 2024 clinical practice guideline for the evaluation and management of chronic kidney disease [^239532e4].
 Kidney International (2024).
 High credibility.

-Hyperuricemia in CKD—Recommendation 3.14.1 states, “We recommend people with CKD and symptomatic hyperuricemia should be offered uric acid–lowering intervention (1C).”
-Practice Point 3.14.1 says to consider initiating uric acid–lowering therapy for people with CKD after their first episode of gout, particularly where there is no avoidable precipitator or serum uric acid concentration is >9 mg/dl [535 μmol/l].
+Hyperuricemia in CKD — Recommendation 3.14.1 states, "We recommend people with CKD and symptomatic hyperuricemia should be offered uric acid–lowering intervention (1C)."
+Practice Point 3.14.1 says to consider initiating uric acid–lowering therapy for people with CKD after their first episode of gout, particularly where there is no avoidable precipitator or serum uric acid concentration is > 9 mg/dl [535 μmol/l].
 Practice Point 3.14.2 states to prescribe xanthine oxidase inhibitors in preference to uricosuric agents in people with CKD and symptomatic hyperuricemia.
 Practice Point 3.14.3 states that for symptomatic treatment of acute gout in CKD, low-dose colchicine or intra-articular/oral glucocorticoids are preferable to nonsteroidal anti-inflammatory drugs (NSAIDs).
 Practice Point 3.14.4 notes that nonpharmacological interventions which may help prevent gout include limiting alcohol, meats, and high-fructose corn syrup intake.
-Recommendation 3.14.2 states, “We suggest not using agents to lower serum uric acid in people with CKD and asymptomatic hyperuricemia to delay CKD progression (2D).”
+Recommendation 3.14.2 states, "We suggest not using agents to lower serum uric acid in people with CKD and asymptomatic hyperuricemia to delay CKD progression (2D)."

 ---

 ### An update on the management of gout [^98645b9a].
 Drug and Therapeutics Bulletin (2018).
 Low credibility.

 Gout is the most common form of inflammatory arthritis and its incidence in the UK has steadily increased from 1.5% in 1997 to 2.5% in 2012.
 1,2 It is characterised by deposition of monosodium urate crystals in joints and tissues and usually presents with intermittent painful attacks followed by long periods of remission.
 3 It has been suggested that the management of gout in the UK remains suboptimal.
 1 In 2004, we concluded that there was a woeful lack of evidence to guide treatment or prophylaxis for gout, particularly with regard to choice of drug or doses.
 4 The introduction of new drugs and new evidence on the efficacy and safety of treatment options has led the European League Against Rheumatism (EULAR) and the British Society of Rheumatology (BSR) to update their guidelines on the management of gout.
 2,5 Nevertheless, there are differing views on target serum uric acid (SUA) levels and the role of urate lowering treatment (ULT).
-2,5-7 Here, we review the latest guidance on the management of gout and consider the role of long-term ULT.
+2,5–7 Here, we review the latest guidance on the management of gout and consider the role of long-term ULT.

 ---

 ### 2020 American College of Rheumatology guideline for the management of gout [^b2544b44].
 Arthritis & Rheumatology (2020).
 High credibility.

-Treat-to-target urate-lowering therapy (ULT)—For patients receiving ULT, a treat-to-target management strategy that includes ULT dose titration and serial serum urate (SU) measurements to achieve a target SU, over a fixed-dose ULT strategy, is strongly recommended for all patients receiving ULT; achieving and maintaining an SU target of <6 mg/dl over the use of no target is strongly recommended for all patients receiving ULT, and ULT titration should occur over a reasonable time frame (e.g., weeks to months, not years).
+Treat-to-target urate-lowering therapy (ULT) — For patients receiving ULT, a treat-to-target management strategy that includes ULT dose titration and serial serum urate (SU) measurements to achieve a target SU, over a fixed-dose ULT strategy, is strongly recommended for all patients receiving ULT; achieving and maintaining an SU target of < 6 mg/dl over the use of no target is strongly recommended for all patients receiving ULT, and ULT titration should occur over a reasonable time frame (e.g., weeks to months, not years).

 ---

 ### Colchicine (Colcrys) [^35c64fbf].
 FDA (2025).
 Medium credibility.

 Regarding the use of colchicine PO (also known as Colcrys, Lodoco, Mitigare, Gloperba) in patients with chronic liver disease, Child-Pugh C (severe):
 - Reduce dose.
 - Monitor for toxicity.
 - Consider reducing dose for gout flare prophylaxis.
 Do not use for cardiovascular disease prevention.
 Do not repeat the course for gout flare management more than once every 2 weeks.